Martin-L\"of reducibility and cost functions: Inherent enumerability of the K -trivials up to ML-equivalence

-In this section, we prove a powerful generalisation of the fact that every $K$-trivial is computable from a c.e.\ $K$-trivial: we show that the c.e.\ $K$-trivial can be taken to have the same ML-degree.
+In this section, we considerably strengthen the result~\cite{Nies:AM} that every $K$-trivial is computable from a c.e.\ $K$-trivial: we show that the c.e.\ $K$-trivial can be taken to have the same ML-degree.
+This is a powerful tool.
+It is usually easier to prove results for the c.e.\ $K$-trivials; extra work is needed to lift results to the general case. \cref{thm:ML_degrees_ce_generated} simplifies this process in many cases.
+Indeed, we use it in both \cref{sec:strongest} and \cref{sec:proof} for this purpose. \begin{thm} For every $K$-trivial set $A$, there is a ($K$-trivial) c.e.\ set $D$ such that $D \geT A$ and $D \equiv_\ML A$. \end{thm}